 However, I am still extremely proud of myself for letting my leg heal naturally.
 This injury happened several months ago, and if I would have went straight to using ibuprofen, even combined with non-medicinal methods (i.e.- no pressure on the leg, wrapping it, etc.), I would have run the risk of 1) becoming dependent on it, which is something that we are warned of even while we are told to use the drug daily to help with inflammation, 2) falling prey to some of the side effects of taking too much ibuprofen, and/or 3) building a tolerance for it, meaning it wouldn’t have the amazing effects it’s now having on my body.

 The point is, I’m not completely averse to using modern medication, but for all the above-mentioned reasons, I think it’s vital that we try to solve as many issues as possible taking the homeopathic route first before automatically turning our bodies over to modern medicine.
-Natural meds were created by nature and will likely interact with your body wonderfully.
+Natural meds have existed pretty much since the beginning of time, and although the lifespans were shorter back than, I don’t necessarily chalk that up to natural medicine not working or the advent of more modern meds.
+Additionally, because natural meds are, well, natural, most of them will likely interact with your body wonderfully (given that you don’t have any allergies or adverse reactions to certain things, but this can also be said for any medication and really, anything, period).
 Modern meds, although stronger in some instances, were created by man, and therefore may not necessarily interact with our bodies so seamlessly.
 I’m taking the ibuprofen just a couple of times a week to see how it goes.
 But I’ll tell you this: I never worry about overdosing or experiencing side effects from sniffing too much peppermint.